fetchai/agents-aea/docs/car-park-skills.md

 The AEA car-park skills demonstrate an interaction between two AEAs.

-* The carpark_detection AEA provides data.
+* The carpark_detection AEA provides information on the number of car parking spaces available in a given vicinity.
-* The carpark_client AEA that buys these data.
+* The carpark_client AEA is interested in purchasing information on available car parking spaces in the same vicinity.

 ## Preparation instructions